RockyKev/phaser3-rpg/README.md

 [x] - change map to temporary Zelda
 [x] - scale the map closer.
 Make it 50% bigger.
 [x] - properly use ES Modules and remove all the extra script calls.
+[x] - locationOfPlayer -> locationOfPlayer (and all the others) [x] - sfxGoldPickup -> to sfxGoldPickup (FUTURE: group them) [x] - rename gameManager->sceneMonsters to InstancesOfMonsters [x] - rename chestGroup, monsterGroup -> physicsGroupChests, physicsGroupMonsters [] - BUG: I don't think this many monsters are supposed to be generated.
+Currently generating 4 monsters per spawn.
 [] - WAIT ON THIS: rename ID to instance ID
-[x] - locationOfPlayer -> locationOfPlayer (and all the others) [x] - sfxGoldPickup -> to sfxGoldPickup (FUTURE: group them) [x] - rename gameManager->sceneMonsters to InstancesOfMonsters [] - rename chestGroup, monsterGroup -> physicsGroupChests, physicsGroupMonsters [] - BUG: I don't think this many monsters are supposed to be generated.
-Currently generating 4 monsters per spawn.
 [] - BUG: you can't pick up new items that are generated. (pick up chest, then pick it up again and it will fail.)

 [] - add door transitions